Skip to main content

 Scientific Revolution (1960s-1970s)

-Pioneering research by George Schaller and Serengeti Research Institute transformed ecological understanding through groundbreaking studies of lion behaviour, predator-prey dynamics, and migration patterns.
+Pioneering research by George Schaller and Serengeti Research Institute transformed ecological understanding through groundbreaking studies of lion behavior, predator-prey dynamics, and migration patterns.
 This scientific foundation established Serengeti as premier wildlife research location producing invaluable conservation insights still informing management today.

 UNESCO Recognition (1981)